-Amendments to Annexes I and II shall be adopted in accordance with the procedure referred to in Article 23(2).
+Amendments to Annexes I and II shall be adopted by the Commission.
+Those measures, designed to amend non-essential elements of this Regulation, shall be adopted in accordance with the regulatory procedure with scrutiny referred to in Article 23(3).